mhjensen/Physics321/doc/LectureNotes/schedule.md

 ### Week 16, April 19-23, 2021
 - Monday 4/19:  Langrangian formalism, discussion of examples.
 Taylor chapters 6 and 7.
 10th homework as extra assignments, due April 26.
 Video of Lecture at https://mediaspace.msu.edu/media/t/1_o0e6xygq and handwriten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2021/NotesApril19.pdf
 - Wednesday 4/21: Lagrangian formalism, examples such as the linear chain and double pendulum.
-Summary and discussions of final exam project. _Final exam project project, due April 30_
+Summary and discussions of final exam project.
+Video of Lecture at https://mediaspace.msu.edu/media/t/1_q2jqoj6z and handwriten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2021/NotesApril21.pdf.
+Final exam project project due April 30.
-- Friday 4/23:  Study day
+- Friday 4/23:  Study day.
+Zoom session 3pm-5pm.

 ### Week 17, April 26- April 30, 2021, Finals week

 - Final Exam:  The final exam will be a project similar to the two midterm projects.
 Deadline April 30.
-We will have Q/A sessions Monday 26 and Wednesday 28 at 2.30pm to 4pm.
+We will have Q/A sessions Monday 26, Wednesday 28, and April 30 at 3pm to 5pm.
 Other sessions can always be arranged.